Icehawk78/FrozenCookies/README.md

 \*Note: Not guaranteed to actually be the most efficient purchase.
 Just the most efficient that I currently know of.

 ## What's new?

+2022 Apr 29

+- Add an option to automatically buy stock brokers and upgrade bank office levels

 2022 Apr 14